keiserman/text-formatter/README.md

 # Text Formatter

 This is a simple web page that can remove line breaks and convert to sentence case.
-I will be added more functionality in the future.
+I will be adding more functionality in the future.